 The Year of the Intern

-A living journal for my year of design internships.
+A journal from my year of design internships.

 Sitting in my senior level industrial design class at the University of Washington, I received an email with an offer for a spring internship at Smart Design in New York City.
 This opportunity fell directly in the middle of my senior thesis, and meant taking this leap would force me to forgo my degree some four short months before graduation.
 To leave felt unconventional, daunting and lonely.
 To go felt monumental, career shifting, empowering.